| Title: | Tools for Internationalization and Portability in R Packages |

 To actually translate these strings, pass them through the translation

-NB: Translation in C/C++ requires some additional #include
+NB: Translation in C/C++ requires some additional #includes and

 See the Internationalization section of Writing R Extensions for details.